TymeFly/eel/README.md

       .evaluate()
       .asText();

-This example uses the fluent API provided by `EelContext.factory()` to create an EelContext object, and then uses it to compile an Expression.
+This example uses the fluent API provided by `EelContext.factory()` to create an EelContext, and then uses it to compile an Expression.
 The EelContext object can be reused in as many calls to `Eel.compile()` as need.

 **Inline Symbols Table**

-    Map<String, String> symTab = ...
+    Map<String, String> symTable = ...
     String result = Eel.compile(  ...some expression...  )
-      .evaluate(symTab)
+      .evaluate(symTable)
       .asText();

-In this example the fluent API provided by `Eel.compile()` creates a new Symbols Table as the Expression is evaluated;
+In this example the fluent API provided by `Eel.compile()` creates a new SymbolsTable as the Expression is evaluated;
-in this case the data comes from a map of values, but `evaluate` is overloaded to read from all other supported sources.
+in this case the data comes from a map of values, but `evaluate` is overloaded to read from all the other supported sources.

-Inlining the Symbols Table makes for concise code but does not allow the Symbols Table to be reused.
+Inlining the SymbolsTable makes for concise code but does not allow the SymbolsTable to be reused.
-Because the Symbols Table can only read data from a single source there is no need to disambiguate keys and therefore no need to define a scope name.

 **Explicit Symbols Table**